JoelBranham/Codebreaker/README.md

 ##Example Gameplay

-This gameplay is based off of the defaults settings of having an allowed digit range of 1 through 6 and a code length of 4 digits.
-The example logic provided would need to be changed if either of these settings were adjusted.
+This gameplay usest the defaults settings of having an allowed digit range of 1 through 6 and a set code length of 4 digits.
+The example game logic provided would need to be changed if either of these settings were adjusted.
 See [customizations](https://github.com/JBranflake/Codebreaker/blob/master/README.md#customizations) for information on changing these features.

 ![alt text](http://i.imgur.com/zm1LqLd.jpg)